lindakatcodes/lindakat-blogs/posts/learning-vue.md

 # Data / Attribute Binding

 We can also directly bind data to an attribute in Vue.
-Unlike the expressions we just talked about, this will be a piece of data that's directly tied to an HTML attribute.
+Unlike the expressions we just talked about (which can be used on any sort of attribute we want), this will be a piece of data that's directly tied to an HTML attribute.

 Say this is our updated JS file: